IMPORTANT ANNOUNCEMENT – CHANGES TO IR35 POSTPONED UNTIL APRIL 2021

 Got an interview for your dream Quantity Surveyor job lined up and need some advice?

 We want to find the perfect job for you, and our recruitment consultants are happy to pass on some of their specialist industry expertise to help you get there.

 2020/2021 edition of our highly acclaimed construction salary review.
 Request your copy today.

 How long should a CV be?
 How far back do I go?
 It can be difficult to know what's relevant or not to an employer.
 Download our CV Guidance and Template.

-Preparation is key.
-Let us help you stand out from the crowd.
+Face to face or via video, let us help you stand out from the crowd.

 Tell us what types of jobs you want to hear about.